Undergraduate Academic Status Policy

 Conditions of Return from a First Academic Suspension.
 Students on academic suspension may seek reinstatement after a minimum of one semester.
 Both summer terms are considered to be a semester for the purpose of serving a suspension.
 Students who are reinstated after first suspension will be required to complete successfully a Programs for Academic Development and Retention (PADR) course for their major during their first semester of reinstatement and pay a nonrefundable course fee (see www.depts.ttu.edu/passxl).
 Attendance in the PADR class is mandatory from the first day of classes.
 Three absences in the class will result in a student being withdrawn from the university.
 Absences accumulate from the beginning of the semester.

-Students who are reinstated from a first suspension will be placed into their prior college.
-If they desire to change colleges to pursue a different major or career goal must (1) contact the associate academic dean of the college to which they desire to transfer and ensure they meet enrollment requirements, (2) complete an academic transfer form in the receiving dean’s office, and (3) complete the process by the last day to change colleges, which is the first day of open registration for the next semester.
+Students who are reinstated from a first suspension and desire to change colleges to pursue a different major or career goal must (1) contact the associate academic dean of the college to which they desire to transfer and ensure they meet enrollment requirements, (2) complete an academic transfer form in the receiving dean’s office, and (3) complete the process by the last day to change colleges, which is the first day of open registration for the next semester.

 Subsequent Suspensions and Conditions of Return.
 Students who have received more than one suspension may seek readmission after two semesters.
 Both summer terms are considered to be a semester for the purpose of serving a suspension.
 Students seeking to be readmitted should go to www.depts.ttu.edu/formertech/default.asp?1=y&3=n&4=n&2=ss and complete the Returning Student Application Form, including the required statement of how they plan to complete a degree program successfully.